Behçet Necatigil: Biography

 Behçet was born in Istanbul, Ottoman Empire, in 1916.
-He graduated from the Teachers' High School (İstanbul Yüksek Öğretmen Okulu) in Istanbul in 1940, and served as a teacher of literature at Kabatas Erkek Lisesi until the year 1972.
+He graduated from the Istanbul Higher Teacher Training School (İstanbul Yüksek Öğretmen Okulu) in 1940, and served as a teacher of literature at Kabatas Erkek Lisesi until the year 1972.
 His first poem was published in Varlık journal during his high school years in 1935.
 From then on, he continued to write poetry for over 40 years.
 Behçet is also well known for his radio dramas.

 He was among the contributors of the literary magazine Papirüs which was edited by Cemal Süreya.

 In the Şairler Sofası park in Vişnezade Istanbul there are two sculptures of him that were erected with the parks inauguration in 1998.
 These are an individual sculpture of him by sculptor Namık Denizhan, and the main sculpture of the park Şairler Sofası by sculptor Gürdal Duyar, in which he is featured alongside 7 other poets.

 Necatigil Poetry Award

 To commemorate his life, an annual poetry award was instituted in 1980.
 It was given on the date of Necatigil's death (13 December) until 1993 but is now given at the date of his birth, which is 16 April.